Country Profile: Germany

 Geography

-Germany is situated in Central Europe, bordered by the Baltic Sea and North Sea, with land boundaries that include nine neighboring countries.
-Its diverse terrain features lowlands in the north, uplands in the center, and the Bavarian Alps in the south, making it a geographical hub in Europe.
-The climate is generally temperate and marine, characterized by cool, wet winters and summers.
+Germany is situated in Central Europe, bordered by the Baltic Sea and the North Sea, and shares land boundaries with nine countries including France, Poland, and Austria.
+The country spans an area of 357,022 square kilometers, characterized by its varied terrain which includes lowlands in the north, uplands in the center, and the Bavarian Alps in the south.
+The climate is temperate, with cool, wet winters and summers.

 People and Society